 WINE PULL RAFFLE

 Each event attendee brings 1 bottle of wine to donate.
-Buy raffle tickets for $30 to have a chance to win 50% of donated wine.
+Buy raffle tickets for $30 to have a chance to win a portion of donated wine.
 Multiple winners will be pulled.

 What Does the Money Raised Benefit?

 One size fits all does not work with childhood cancer.